What’s really going on with fatigue?

 Getting to the root cause of chronic fatigue syndrome

 ATP is so essential to your energy (and your life!) that if you went without it for just a few seconds, you would be dead.
-It’s easy to imagine how even a slight decrease in ATP production could result in lowered energy.
-And if this occurs over the long term, you guessed it, chronic fatigue syndrome is diagnosed.
+So it’s easy to imagine how even a slight decrease in ATP production could result in lowered energy.
+And if this occurs over the long term, CFS is the result.

-In order to gather energy from adenosine triphosphate (ATP), your body “breaks it down” into adenosine diphosphate (ADP).
-This chemical reaction from ATP to ADP releases energy.
-It’s this energy that powers absolutely everything that you do.
+In order to use the energy from ATP, your body “breaks it down” into adenosine diphosphate (ADP).
+This process releases the energy that powers absolutely everything that you do.

 The energy equation

-Imagine your energy to be like your money.
-It’s easy and fun to spend it but a great deal of work is required in order to make it.
-Energy is different than money in that you have no overdraft protection; you cannot take out an energy loan.
+Imagine your energy is like money.
+It’s easy and fun to spend it, but a great deal of work is required to make it.
+The difference is once you run out of energy you can’t take out a loan to get more.
 If you run out of energy, you die.

 Fatigue is the symptom that prevents you from running out of energy.
 Fatigue forces you to conserve your energy.
 In a sense, fatigue is the symptom that saves you from dying.

 In order to feel energized, you need to create more energy than you consume.
 Do this and your fatigue will greatly improve.
-Now, this too has a point of diminishing return.
-Too much energy combined with little expenditure results in weight gain.
+However, if you create too much energy and don’t use it up, you will gain weight.
 When it comes to energy, you want your bank account to be close to a zero balance at all times.

 You can increase your energy production by:

-- Taking the proper supplements that support your mitochondria in producing ATP (energy production).
+- Taking the proper supplements that help your mitochondria produce energy,

 - Ensuring your thyroid and adrenal glands are functioning optimally.